tlikonen/cl-enchant/README.md

 Free the foreign (non-Lisp) `broker` resources.
 The argument is a `broker` object returned by `broker-init`.
-The `broker` object becomes "inactive" and can't be used anymore.
+The `broker` object becomes inactive and can't be used anymore.

 ### Function: `broker-free-dict`